Lyft and Uber Settlement

 Uber may owe you money if you had deductions taken for New York sales tax and Black Car Fund fees.
 See if you qualify:

-Do you currently drive for Lyft in New York state?
+Do you currently use the Lyft Driver app to provide rides in New York state?

 Following its investigation, the Office of the New York State Attorney General (OAG) negotiated a settlement with Lyft that does the following:

-- It provides you with new benefits for sick leave, payment, training, and job support if you currently drive for Lyft.
-These benefits are expected to begin no later than February 29, 2024.
-You will be able to access these benefits through the Lyft driver app.
+• It provides you with new benefits for sick leave, payment, training, and chat support if you currently use the Lyft Driver app to provide rides in New York state.
+These benefits have begun, unless otherwise indicated.
+You will be able to access these benefits through the Lyft Driver app.

-Do you currently drive for Uber in New York state?
+Do you currently use Uber’s Driver app to provide rides in New York state?

 Following its investigation, the Office of the New York State Attorney General (OAG) negotiated a settlement with Uber that does the following:

-- It creates a $290 million settlement fund.
-You may be eligible for payments if you drove for Uber between November 10, 2014, and May 22, 2017, and had deductions taken for New York sales tax and Black Car Fund fees.
-The claims will be handled by Rust Consulting.
+• It creates a $290 million settlement fund.
+You may be eligible for payments if you used Uber’s Driver app to provide rides in New York state between November 10, 2014, and May 22, 2017, and had deductions taken for New York sales tax and Black Car Fund fees.
+The claims will be handled by Rust Consulting

-- It provides you with new benefits for sick leave, payment, training, and job support if you currently drive for Uber.
-These benefits are expected to begin no later than February 29, 2024.
-You will be able to access these benefits through the Uber driver app.
+• It provides you with new benefits for sick leave, payment, training, and job chat support if you currently use Uber’s Driver app to provide rides in New York state.
+These benefits have begun, unless otherwise indicated.
+You will be able to access these benefits through the Uber’s Driver app.

 This page describes the basics of the settlement.
 To learn more details: